esaujose7/learnage/README.md

 A simple FastAPI application for managing notes, built with Python, SQLAlchemy, and Alembic.

-This project is structured following the `src` layout and uses `uv` for package management and a `Makefile` for running common development tasks.
+This project is structured following the `package` layout and uses `uv` for package management and a `Makefile` for running common development tasks.

 ## Getting Started